shellspec/shellspec/README.md

 #### subject, modifier, matcher

-There is more *subject*, *modifier*, *matcher*. please refer to the [References](/docs/references.md)
+There are more *subjects*, *modifiers*, *matchers*. please refer to the [References](/docs/references.md)

 *Custom matcher*

-shellspec has extensible architecture.
-So you can create custom matcher, custom modifier, custom formatter, etc...
+Shellspec has an extensible architecture.
+So you can create custom matchers, custom modifiers, custom formatters, etc.

-see [sample/spec/support/custom_matcher.sh](sample/spec/support/custom_matcher.sh) for custom matcher.
+See [sample/spec/support/custom_matcher.sh](sample/spec/support/custom_matcher.sh) for custom matcher.

 ### Hooks

 #### BeforeAll, AfterAll - example group hook

-You can define before all / after all hooks by `BeforeAll`, `AfterAll`.
+You can define before all / after all hooks by using `BeforeAll`, `AfterAll`.
-The hooks are called before or after for all examples.
+The hooks are called before or after all examples.

 #### Before, After - example hook

-You can define before / after hooks by `Before`, `After`.
+You can define before / after hooks by using `Before`, `After`.
 The hooks are called for each example.

 #### BeforeCall, AfterCall - call evaluation hook

-You can define before / after call hooks by `BeforeCall`, `AfterCall`.
+You can define before / after call hooks by using `BeforeCall`, `AfterCall`.
-The hooks are called for before or after "call evaluation".
+The hooks are called before or after a "call evaluation".

 #### BeforeRun, AfterRun - run evaluation hook

-You can define before / after run hooks by `BeforeRun`, `AfterRun`.
+You can define before / after run hooks by using `BeforeRun`, `AfterRun`.
-The hooks are called for before or after "run evaluation".
+The hooks are called before or after a "run evaluation".

-These hooks are executed in the same subshell as "run evaluation".
+These hooks are executed in the same subshell as the "run evaluation".
 So you can mock/stub the function before run.
-And you can accessing variable for evaluation after run.
+And you can access a variable for evaluation after run.

 ### Directive

 #### %const (%) - constant definition

-`%const` (`%` is short hand) directive is define constant value.
-The characters that can be used for variable name is upper capital, number and underscore only.
-It can not be define inside of the example group or the example.
+`%const` (`%` is short hand) directive defines a constant value.
+The characters which can be used for variable names are uppercase letters `[A-Z]`, digits `[0-9]` and underscore `_` only.
+It can not be defined inside an example group nor an example.

-The timing of evaluation of the value is the specfile translation process.
+The value is evaluated during the specfile translation process.
 So you can access shellspec variables, but you can not access variable or function in the specfile.